Ethiopian civil conflict (2018–present)

 The ongoing Ethiopian civil conflict began with the 2018 dissolution of the Ethiopian People's Revolutionary Democratic Front (EPRDF), an ethnic federalist, dominant party political coalition.
 After the 20-year border conflict between Ethiopia and Eritrea, a decade of internal tensions, two years of protests, and a state of emergency, Hailemariam Desalegn resigned on 15 February 2018 as prime minister and EPRDF chairman, and there were hopes of peace under his successor Abiy Ahmed.
 However, war broke out in the Tigray Region, with resurgent regional and ethnic factional attacks throughout Ethiopia.
 The civil wars caused substantial human rights violations, war crimes, and extrajudicial killings.

 In March 2018, the EPRDF nominated Abiy Ahmed to succeed Desalegn, and he was made Prime Minister by the Ethiopian parliament on 2 April.
 The 42-year-old Abiy reformed the country's economy, released political opponents, allowed the return of exiles, relaxed press restrictions, and freed diverse political groups to organize.
 He was awarded the Nobel Peace Prize in 2019 for ending the war with Eritrea.
-He reversed the former regime's ethnic politics enshrined in the 1995 Constitution.
-However, his policies exacerbated competition among the former coalition parties and pushed the country toward further ethnic strife.
+Although his early reforms generated optimism for a departure from the deeply entrenched ethnic politics of the EPRDF era, the ethnic federalist system remained in place, and ethnic polarization and violence significantly worsened.

 In November 2020, war broke out in Tigray between the federal government and the regional government.
 The Ethiopian National Defense Force (ENDF) and Eritrean Defence Forces (EDF) occupied Tigray's capital of Mekelle.
 The Tigray Defense Forces retook most of Tigray in mid-2021, and in late 2021 allied with the Oromo Liberation Army (OLA) along with seven smaller rebel groups including Tigray People's Liberation Front (TPLF), forming the United Front of Ethiopian Federalist and Confederalist Forces.
 After two years of shifting alliances and conflicts, TPLF and the Ethiopian government signed a peace treaty in Pretoria on 2 November 2022.
-However, sporadic civil conflicts continued such as the Gambela unrest, OLA insurgency, and War in Amhara, the latter two carried out by OLA and Fano militants against the federal government.
+However, sporadic civil conflicts continued such as the Gambela conflict, OLA insurgency, and Fano insurgency, the latter two carried out by OLA and Fano militants against the federal government respectively.

+In 2026, 7 rebel groups formed the Tsimdo alliance and initiated an offensive to overthrow the Ethiopian federal government.